iamaryav/ai-notebooks/README.md

 # ai-notebooks
-### practicing the ML and AI Algorithms and papers
+### Implementing the ML and AI Algorithms and papers in notebooks